Charlescai123/Runtime-Learning-Machine/cartpole/README.md

  <br><b>Fig 1.
 A Well-trained Agent Provides Safety and Stability</b>
 </p>

-We now create a more real environment by introducing frictions and actuator noises: In `scripts/test/pretrain.sh`, set `WITH_FRICTION` and `ACTUATOR_NOISE` to `true`, run the script again.
-You will find that, due to the 'sim-to-real' gap, the system will fail at the same initial condition:
+### Unknown unknowns

+---

+**`Safety-critical system:`** We model the Cartpole as a safety-critical system by defining the `Safety Set` (Group of all admissible states).
+Any safety violation will be highlighted in red during the animation.
+Since data-driven methods are inherently sensitive to environmental discrepancies, they cannot guarantee safety in the presence of unknown factors.

+To simulate these unknown unknowns, we further introduce:

+* *Increased cart friction*
+* *Out-of-distribution* cases for DRL
+* The *actuator noise*

+Running script `scripts/test/pretrain_fric30.sh`, the Cartpole system will violate the safety constraints in the unknown
+environment:

 <p align="center">
  <img src="./docs/GIFs/ani_pretrain_gap.gif" height="260" alt="ani_pretrain_gap"/>